-The government is consulting on changes to the A Level curriculum and details are yet to be published.
-However, in addition to the A level Mathematics content, areas of study will include:
+The government is consulting on changes to the A Level curriculum and details are yet to be published, but will include areas of study such as:

 Here are some items to read, watch and investigate before you start your A Level in Mathematics.
 There is a massive amount of content on the web, so you will need to be selective.

 Based at Plymouth University, a primer to work through before you start your AS level.
 You need to select 5 or 6 areas on which to work.

 A selection of online tests, which you can complete to see whether you are “A Level ready”.

 A collection of videos about different topics building on your GSCE knowledge.
 Pick 5 or 6 different ones on topics in which you think you may need to gain confidence.

 General mathematical interest, and helping you to “think mathematically”.